 Overdue rent and three mouths to feed

 A single mom with three children received a 3-day notice to vacate her apartment due to lack of payment.
-By the time she came to ICS she had a $390 pledge from St. Vincent’s, but still needed an additional $350.
-An ICS volunteer talked to her apartment manager who had received the St. Vincent payment and had accepted a pledge for $150 from Salvation Army but needed the remainder that day.
-The ICS volunteer personally delivered a check for $250 to the manager, allowing this family to stay sheltered and safe.
+By the time she came to ICS she had a pledge from St. Vincent de Paul, but still needed an additional funds.
+An ICS volunteer talked to her apartment manager who had received the St. Vincent payment and had accepted another pledge from the Salvation Army.
+The remaining amount was due that day.
+The ICS volunteer personally delivered our check for the balance to the manager, allowing this family to stay sheltered and safe.

 Moving forward costs money

 The move to a smaller, less expensive apartment was just what this single mom with two children needed.
 She found and apartment in Issaquah, but her belongings were in storage in Milton.
 She had paid her rent on the new apartment, but did not have enough to pay the storage rent fee.
 ICS paid the fee to the storage facility so she could retrieve her belongings and get settled into her new home.